olivecai/robotarm-complexity-2025/notes/roughnotes.md

 Monitor the error on the jacobian approximation, and the truncation error.
 We also now have a bound on the approximation error of the Jacobian which is great, since we've found it is extremely small and is probably not a big concern.

+# August 15

+Paper objective: empirically show that the number of Jacobians needed for the robots is relatively low.
+Back it up with some maths.